 - In everyday life, when your child accidentally knocks something over say, “Oh!
 That darn gravity!”
 And then discuss gravity.

 - Include what you know!
-If you have any medical knowledge, include that into your everyday conversations with your child.
+If you have any medical knowledge, include that in your everyday conversations with your child.
 My husband has a lot of medical knowledge and uses words like cranium and cardiac a lot around our kids.
 He also likes to name the bones with them.
 If you know a lot about chemistry, talk about that!
-At supper, instead of saying pass the salt, say pass the NaCl please!
+At supper, instead of saying pass the salt, say pass the NaCl, please!